stadelmanma/netl-ap-map-flow/README.rst

 * This guide assumes you install Anaconda3 locally.
 If you choose to install it system wide you will need to run some commands with :code:`sudo` in unix systems or in an elevated command prompt in Windows.
 * For unix systems that already have a system version of Python 2.7, :code:`python` will likely also bring up the Anaconda version, to regain access to the system version of Python delete the :code:`python` symlink in :code:`~/anaconda/bin`
 * After installing Anaconda3 run :code:`pip --version` in a terminal to ensure it points to the anaconda installation, if not check your PATH.
-* After downloading the model run :code:`conda update --all` and :code:`pip install -r requirements.txt --upgrade` to ensure all packages are up to date.
+* After downloading the model run :code:`conda update --all` and :code:`pip install -r requirements.txt --upgrade` to ensure all packages are up to date, this will also install the pint module.
 * Run :code:`pip install -r test_requirements.txt` to enable running the test suite.
 * When running the test suite, recompile the model using :code:`./bin/build_model debug` which builds the model using additional flags, code coverage and profiling
 * After installation run the script :code:`./bin/create-script-runners [directory]` to make model scripts accessible on the PATH, this will not work in regular Windows cmd.exe (use Babun or Cygwin).
 If :code:`[directory]` is not supplied it will try to place them in :code:`~/.local/bin`